+National Part:

-ational Part: The programme's goals for learning outcomes /
+1. The programme's goals for learning outcomes 4

-The programme includes four national subject elements
+2. The programme includes four national subject elements 6

-ے.
 2.1.
-The Company's Strategic Basis (Business Model)
+The Company's Strategic Basis (Business Model) 6

 2.2.
-Customer focus
+Customer focus 7

 2.3.
-Sectors and Competitors
+Sectors and Competitors 9

 2.4.
 Sales Management and the company's sales development

 2.5 The number of exams in the national subject elements

-3. Internship
+3. Internship 12

-Requirements for the Bachelor project
+4. Requirements for the Bachelor project 13

 5. Rules on credit 13

 6. Academic criteria for selecting candidates for top-up programmes 14

-7. Commencement and transitional schemes 14
+7. Commencement and transitional schemes Institutional Part: 14

-nstitutional Part: Exams in general 15
+1. Exams in general 15

 2. Scope and criteria for examinations 16

-2.1 Exam in theme 1 and 2 (1st external) 16
+2.1 Exam in theme 1 and 2 (1st external)

-2.2 Exam in theme 3 and 4 (1st internal) 17
+2.2 Exam in theme 3 and 4 (1st internal)

-2.3 Exam in National Elective (2nd internal exam) 17
+2.3 Exam in National Elective (2nd internal exam)

-2.4 Exam in Local Elective (2nd internal exam) 18
+2.4 Exam in Local Elective (2nd internal exam)

 3. Local and elective educational elements 18

-3.1 Elective elements 18
+3.1 Elective elements

-3.2 Contemplative tracks (national electives) 19
+3.2 Contemplative tracks (national electives)

 4. Internship 22

-4.1 Rules and expectations for the completion of internship 22
+4.1 Rules and expectations for the completion of internship

-4.2 Examination in internship (4th internal examination) 22
+4.2 Examination in internship (4th internal examination)

-5. Final examination project.
-23
+5. Final examination project 23

-5.1 Prerequisites for the exam 23
+5.1 Prerequisites for the exam

-5.2 Exam in the final examination project (2nd external examination) 23
+5.2 Exam in the final examination project (2nd external examination)

 6. Educational elements completed abroad 24

 7. Teaching methods 25

 8. Credits for elective and local educational elements 25

 9. Language 25

 9.1 Examinations 25

-10. Teaching methods 26
+10. Criteria for evaluating student activity and participation 26

-10.1 Definition of student activity 26
+10.1 Definition of student activity

-10.2 Duty of participation 27
+10.2 Duty of participation

-10.3 The consequences of absent student activity 27
+10.3 The consequences of absent student activity

-10.4 Termination of enrolment 27
+10.4 Termination of enrolment

-10.5 Communication 28
+10.5 Communication

-11. Re-examinations.
-28
+11. Re-examinations 28

-11.1 Re-examinations due to illness 28
+11.1 Re-examinations due to illness

-11.2 Re-examinations due to failing or non-attendance 29
+11.2 Re-examinations due to failing or non-attendance

 12. Use of aids 29

 13. Special examination conditions 29

 14. Cheating offences in exams 29

 14.1 Using one's own work and that of others - plagiarism

-14.2 Disciplinary procedures 30
+14.2 Disciplinary procedures

-14.3 Presumed cheating 30
+14.3 Presumed cheating

-14.4 Investigation of cheating offences in exams, including plagiarism 31
+14.4 Investigation of cheating offences in exams, including plagiarism

 15. Complaints about examinations and appeal decisions 32

 15.1 Complaints about exams

 15.1.1 Complaints about the scope procedure and/or the assessment

 15.1.2 Complaints about legal matters

-16. Exemptions
+16. Exemptions 34

-17. Effective date and transition period
+17. Effective date and transition period 35

-1, - 11